 Our firm is committed to dealing responsibly, openly and professionally with any concerns partners or team members may have about possible malpractice within the firm.

 Strong values have been at the heart of our organisation since its creation.
-One of our core values is integrity and our whistleblowing policy is fundamental to the maintaining this integrity.
-In addition, it reinforces the value the firm places on staff to be honest and respected members of their individual professions.
+One of our core values is integrity and our whistleblowing policy is fundamental to maintaining this integrity.
+In addition, it reinforces the value the firm places on our employees, partners and any individuals connected to us to be honest and respected members of their individual professions.

-To ensure accountability and transparency it is important to have a mechanism that enables all individuals to voice concerns internally in a responsible and effective manner when they discover information which they believe shows serious malpractice.
-Our whistleblowing policy provides a method of properly addressing bona fide concerns that individuals within the firm might have, while also offering whistleblower’s protection from victimisation, harassment or disciplinary proceedings.
+To ensure accountability and transparency it is important to have a mechanism that enables all individuals (including current and past employees or partners) to voice concerns when they discover information that they reasonably believe indicates serious malpractice or wrongdoing.
+Our whistleblowing policy provides a method of properly addressing these concerns while also offering protection from victimisation, harassment or disciplinary proceedings.

 Who does this policy apply to?

-The policy applies to all Partners and staff, including those on permanent or fixed term contracts, to agency staff, consultants and contractors and to those on work experience.
+The policy, and the protection it provides, applies to all partners and staff (both current and past), including those on permanent or fixed-term contracts, to agency staff, consultants and contractors, job applicants and to those on work experience.

 What types of concerns are covered under this policy?

 Whistleblowing is the confidential disclosure by an individual of any concern encountered in the workplace relating to a perceived risk, malpractice or wrongdoing.
 The firm considers examples of such wrongdoing or malpractice to include: